ayojs/ayo/VALUES.md

 ## Humans are more important than APIs and Benchmarks.

 Technical discussions are difficult, especially in large communities with members with all sorts of perspectives.
-You are bound to find yourself in situations with no clear consensus, with new concerns being brought up on a regular basis, and things that might seem insignificant in other contexts suddenly exploding.
+Contributors are bound to find themselves in situations with no clear consensus, with new concerns being brought up on a regular basis, and things that might seem insignificant in other contexts suddenly exploding.